SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  5: interact

-Step 5: The visualisation is interactive, just like it is within an SAP Analytics Cloud story.
++ The visualisation is interactive, just like it is within an SAP Analytics Cloud story.

-You can instantly compare the performance of one state against another.
++ You can instantly compare the performance of one state against another.
 1. Click on **Washington**, then
 2. Click on **Ontario** to show the difference in sales performance.
 3. Observe the pop-up showing the variance.